spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202200.0/multiple-abstract-products-promotions-and-discounts-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that you can create a discount with multiple promotional products:
+Ensure that you can create a discount with multiple promotional products:
-1. In the Back Office, go to **Merchandising** > **Discount**.
+1. In the Back Office, go to **Merchandising<span aria-label="and then">></span> Discount**.
 2. Create a new discount or update an existing one, check that you can see the **Discount** form.
-3. Open **Discount Calculation** form and select **Promotional Product** radio button.
+3. On the **Discount calculation** tab, for **DISCOUNT APPLICATION TYPE**, select **PROMOTIONAL PRODUCT**.
-4. Make sure that the **Abstract Product SKU(s)** field is displayed, and it accepts a comma-separated list.
+4. Make sure that the **ABSTRACT PRODUCT SKU(S)** field is displayed, and it accepts a comma-separated list.
-5. Enter several product abstract SKUs and save the discount.
+5. Enter several abstract product SKUs and save the discount.
 6. To fulfill the discount's requirements, add items to the cart.
-7. Make sure that the **Promotional Product** section on the cart page displays a carousel containing all products in the discount.
+7. Ensure that on the cart page, the **Promotional Product** section displays a carousel containing all products in the discount.
-8. Make sure that you can add a product from a **Promotional Product** section to the cart and discount is applied.
+8. Ensure that you can add a product from the **Promotional Product** section to the cart and discount is applied.

 {% endinfo_block %}